Steve Box, Board President and Executive Director

-In 2006, Mr. Box founded Environmental Stewardship and developed it into a leading advocate for water conservation, preservation, and ecology.
+Mr. Box founded Environmental Stewardship in 2006 and developed it into a leading advocate for water conservation, preservation, and ecology.
 He holds a Master of Science in Environmental Science & Ecology and a Bachelor of Science in Biology and Fisheries Science from Oklahoma State University.
-His primary interests are ecology, water availability and quality, and environmental outreach & education.
-He has twenty-five years of aquatic toxicology, environmental advocacy and regulatory experience, and sixteen years of business management and marketing experience in the food ingredient industry.
+His primary interests are ecology, water availability and quality, environmental outreach & education.
+He has over twenty-five years of aquatic toxicology, environmental advocacy and regulatory experience, and sixteen years of business management and marketing experience in the food ingredient industry.
 His other passion is sailing.

 Over the past ten years he has focused on protecting the surface and ground waters of the Colorado River basin, Matagorda Bay, and the Carrizo-Wilcox Aquifer Group by encouraging a better scientific understanding of the interaction and relationship between groundwater and surface waters in order to inform public policy decisions.
-He has developed a thorough scientific, legal, and public policy understanding of water issues and management practices in Central Texas through participation in processes and debates related to:
+He has developed an understanding of water issues and management practices in Central Texas through participation in processes and debates related to:

 - Lower Colorado River Water Management Plan (LCRA WMP);

-- Colorado and Lavaca Rivers and Matagorda and Lavaca Bays Area Stakeholder Committee (CL BBASC) and Bay and Basin Expert Science Team (CL BBEST) establishment of environmental flow standards;
+- Colorado and Lavaca Basins, Matagorda and Lavaca Bays Area Stakeholder Committee and its Basin and Bay Expert Science Team that recommended the environmental flow standards;

 - Groundwater Management Area 12 (GMA-12) development and adoption of desired future conditions;